-Above all, a comprehensive data collection is needed that summarizes the factors that contribute to household indebtedness and provides a realistic picture of the scale of the problem.
+Above all, a comprehensive data collection is needed that summarises the factors that contribute to household indebtedness and provides a realistic picture of the scale of the problem.

-In addition, we propose the development of comprehensive debt management programs including the possibility of conciliation or mediation between debtors and debt claimants, which could resolve the situation of households caught in a debt trap.
+In addition, we propose the development of comprehensive debt management programmes, offering conciliation or mediation between debtors and debt claimants, which could resolve the situation of households caught in a debt trap.

-There is also a need to expand the affordable housing sector, which will prevent future indebtedness by providing lower-income households with permanently affordable housing.
-In addition, targeted housing maintenance assistance programs are needed.
+There is also a pressing need to expand the affordable housing sector, which will prevent future indebtedness by providing lower-income households with permanently affordable housing.
+In addition, targeted housing maintenance assistance programmes are needed.

-Comprehensive regulation of the private rental market is essential to making this segment also safer and more affordable.
-We have previously developed a detailed set of proposals to this end under the title Feketelakás 3.0.
+Comprehensive regulation of the private rental market is essential to also making this sector safer and more affordable.
+We have previously developed a detailed set of proposals to this end under the title Feketelakás.

-Investment property and the financialization of housing
+Investment property and the financialisation of housing